vedala/kalyanv_blog/_drafts/2019-05-23-tutorial-a-basic-data-pipeline.md

   - Unemployment

 ## Data Cleaning and Preparation

-I picked <a href="https://www.stitchdata.com/">Stitch</a> as the ETL tool for this project (I describe the process of selecting the ETL tool in the next section).
+I picked [Stitch](https://www.stitchdata.com/) as the ETL tool for this project (I describe the process of selecting the ETL tool in the next section).

 In this section, I describe the cleaning and prepration I performed while creating each of the dimension and fact CSV files.
-Because the ETL tool that I picked is a sync-only tool, I had to perform cleaning of certain data items that would otherwise be performed by the ETL tool (I found Stitch to be great even with this limitation).
+Because the ETL tool that I picked is a sync-only tool, I had to perform cleaning of certain data items that would otherwise be performed by an ETL tool (I found Stitch to be great even with this limitation).

 - Date dimension CSV file generation